 Before medical treatments (e.g., chemotherapy) that may affect the ovaries

-During adolescence when there is suspicion of PCOS or premature ovarian insufficiency
+During adulthood, particularly when there is suspicion of polycystic ovary syndrome (PCOS) or premature ovarian insufficiency (POI).

 Anti-Müllerian Hormone (AMH) Test